tomato42/tls13-spec/draft-ietf-tls-tls13.md

   1. As the master secret to compute record protection keys for 0-RTT application data.

-  3. To compute the Finished message for modes which have ES != 0.
+  3. To compute the key for the Finished message.

-As soon as the ClientKeyShare and ServerKeyShare messages have been exchanged, the client and server each use the unauthenticated key shares to copute EE and then the master secret (MS).
+As soon as the ClientKeyShare and ServerKeyShare messages have been exchanged, the client and server each use the unauthenticated key shares to compute EE and then the master secret (MS).

        MS = PRF(AMS, "master_secret", EE)

 If EE is not available, then a 48-byte string of 0s is used.

-This master secret value is used for five purposes:
+This master secret value is used for four purposes:

   1. To compute the record protection keys used for the handshake, as described in {{key-calculation}}.